 Diamonds are a girl's best friend, and Callao wears hers strikingly on her forehead.
 This one-year-old is no diamond in the rough either; she's well-mannered and affectionate.
 Callao stays dressed up in her gray tuxedo too, so she's ready to go to her forever home with a human companion to sparkle with.
 Callao was spayed courtesy of the Animal Welfare League.

 Take 2 Kittens for 1 Adoption Fee

 We have lots of kittens and are offering two kittens for the price of one adoption (limited time only).
-Several are siblings, and the ages range from two to five months.
+Several are siblings, and the ages range from two to six months.
 Many were fostered by volunteers shortly after their arrival to ensure proper nurturing since there was no mother cat, which also enhanced their socialization/behavioral skills.